maxim-pre/tictactoe/README.md

 }
 ```

-## Challenges

-My Biggest challenge was working with CSS.
-I expecially struggeled to implement the board animations that occur when the game is reset.

 ## Wins

 Im very happy with my implementation of computer opponent AI.
 I was able to implement an algorithm that's unbeatable